spectrochempy/spectrochempy/README.rst

 #.
 Export functions to ``csv``, ``xls`` ...
 (NOT YET)
 #.
 Preprocessing funtions such as baseline correction, automatic
     subtraction and many more ...
 #.
+Fitting capabilities for single or multiple datasets ...
+#.
 Exploratory analysis such as ``svd``, ``pca``, ``mcr_als``, ``efa``...

 .. warning::